Some links in this post may be affiliate links

 Regularly flush out accumulated salts from the soil by running a stream of water through the soil until it drips through the drainage hole.

-Repot your Philodendron elegans every 2-3 years in the beginning of the growing season only when the plant becomes root-bound to avoid overpotting.
+Repot Philodendron elegans every 2-3 years in the beginning of the growing season only when the plant becomes root-bound to avoid overpotting.

 Replenish the top 2-3 inches of soil of large plants in the beginning of the growing season or as necessary.
 Take care not to injure the roots to avoid fungal infestations.